Brace yourselves. I could get long-winded here (but there are a lot of pictures this week, so I’d like to think you won’t get bored).

 We count the swallow-wort plants larger than ten centimeters and the seedlings smaller than that in each of the four corners of each plot using quadrats of various sizes.
 At one site, we even got to set up eight new plots–a process which I found really interesting because it’s just another stage of research that I get to witness.
 One of the best parts of some of that work was that half of it was in the woods!
 That means nice and cool shade and cover–so opposite of a lot of the field work we do.
 The downsides: bug-bites and lots of vines and fallen trees to trip over.
 Above you see Melissa and Scott counting swallow-wort at the different sites and the white rectangular frame is the quadrat.

 Last week, we attended a Field Day at Musgrave Research Farm near Aurora.
 It was interesting to tour the research farm where I have spent so much time this summer working on various projects.
-We learned about some of the other projects that are being executed there and I was able to see some familiar faces 1405099454647from across the state that I know from previous work in Extension.
+We learned about some of the other projects that are being executed there and I was able to see some familiar faces from across the state that I know from previous work in Extension.

 Speaking of Musgrave, this is where the lettuce and galinsoga project is located and due to a lack of rain, we had to water the field by hand–watering 3,520 plants with a liter of water each (‘we’ being a loose term since I only helped with part of it since I wasn’t there the first day.
 A big shout out goes out to the other girls in the Weed Ecology lab who carried literal metric tons of water onto that field in order to water all of those plants).